-Benefits that pay the entire covered or eligible amount without requiring a deductible.
+Certain services that are covered by the health plan without requiring a deductible.

 Flexible Spending Arrangement (FSA)

 An arrangement that allows employees to set aside pre-tax earnings to pay for expenses not covered by their insurance or benefit plans, as a part of a cafeteria plan.
 The employee forfeits all unspent funds at the end of the plan year unless the employer allows a carryover or grace period.